gaod/playcraft-web-sdk/README.md

 Enjoy our latest update where we have fixed some bugs and improved our framework to provide you more stable playbacking experience.

+Playcraft provides core player and enterprise player.

+Core player has basic functionalities, and enables maximum customizations.

-Playcraft wraps the logic of requesting video and verifying authorization, it also provides a control panel with basic control of playback, such like play, pause, seek ...etc.
+Enterprise player wraps the logic of requesting video and verifying authorization, it also provides a control panel with basic control of playback, such like play, pause, seek ...etc.

 Playcraft also provides Google Cast Sender integration and mini controller UI.